 Meditation is also great for improving focus and the ability to work under high pressures of stress.
-Some evidence even shows that people who meditate have a thicker prefrontal cortex and right anterior insula which helps in retaining cognitive ability with old age.
-Along with this there is an improvement in information processing, mental strength and resilience against negative or painful emotions/memories.
+Some evidence even shows that people who meditate have a thicker prefrontal cortex and right anterior insula, which helps in retaining cognitive ability with old age.
+Along with this, there is an improvement in information processing, mental strength, and resilience against negative or painful emotions/memories.
 Some studies show that meditation can even be stronger than morphine.

 For more bodily issues, meditation can reduce the risk of heart disease and stroke by lowering blood pressure and other psychosocial stress factors that can contribute.
-In a study done with 200 high-risk heart disease individuals, after 5 years of taking meditation classes, 48% had a reduction in their risk factor.
+In a study done with 200 high-risk heart disease individuals, after five years of taking meditation classes, 48% had a reduction in their risk factor.

 Meditation has been shown to help break addictive patterns and dependencies through self-control and awareness of what triggers them.
 By being present in every situation, you can learn to notice where your impulses stem from and then redirect them to healthier behaviors.
-This goes for any addictive substance like drugs, alcohol, cigarettes and even food.
+This goes for any addictive substance like drugs, alcohol, cigarettes, and even food.

 Through prolonged practices of meditation, it has been shown to change brain physiology to actually slow aging!
 This has to do with an increase in grey matter, as we’ve mentioned before.
-It also leads to slower degradation of bodily functions, such as the production of collagen which is important in maintaining skin elasticity and smoothness.
+It also leads to slower degradation of bodily functions, such as the production of collagen, which is important in maintaining skin elasticity and smoothness.

 Along with all the benefits mentioned above, meditation has also been shown to increase healthier habits.
 You start to eat healthier and even exercise more.
 This has to do with the belief that you want to give your body good things that keep it happy and whole.
 The best part is, it isn’t even a struggle!
-Many people have a hard time cutting out sweets and junk food but through meditation you learn notice what your body likes and doesn’t like.
+Many people have a hard time cutting out sweets and junk food, but through meditation, you learn to notice what your body likes and doesn’t like.
 And then it just becomes a simple matter of replacing candy with fruit and chips with vegetables!